 11. Winecraft Black Smokebush (Cotinus coggygria ‘Winecraft Black’)

-Watering: Moderate; adaptable to drier conditions once established.
+Watering: Moderate; adapts to drier conditions once it’s established.

 12. Baby Tears (Soleirolia Soleirolii)

-These tiny, vibrant leaves form a dense mat that looks fantastic in a miniature garden.
-Baby Tears are easy to grow and care for.
+These small, bright leaves grow close together and make a thick carpet that looks great in a miniature garden.
+Baby Tears are simple to grow and look after.

 Light: Partial shade to full shade.